loglob/turbo-prelude/README.md

 	BlockArguments
 ```

+You can also use my [project template](https://github.com/loglob/scaffolds) which has this configuration already baked-in.

 ## Custom Operators
 The prelude redefines a lot of Haskell's default operators.
 This is mostly for ironing out inconsistencies in the default Prelude, i.e. why is `<$` included while `$>` is not.